vvt221/PUI2018_vvt221/HW12_vvt221/README.md

 ## Assignment 1:

 * Worked independently on the HW
+* Identified 5 clusters using K-means clustering algorithm
+* Isolated time series clusters and plotted them independently
+* Performed hierarchical agglomerative clustering and plotted the dendogram

+## Assignment 2:

+* Worked independently on the HW
 * Used Fourier transform to identify the top 4 station id with high annual peroidicity.

 * Extra Credit: